LowellInstruments/ddh_new/docs/source/hw-build.rst

     $ ssh-copy-id -i ~/.ssh/id_rsa.pub pi@<DDH_IP>

-In your DDH, if you are NOT cloning from this one you just finished building, you can proceed to install a remote control solution such as `DWService <https://www.dwservice.net>`_.
-Recall we copied its installer file, so-called `dwagent.sh`, in the ``/home/pi/Downloads`` folder during the first steps of this document.
+In your DDH, if you are NOT cloning from this one you just finished building, you can proceed to section :ref:`hw-access`.

 Now, we are done.
-Again, DDH come with all this done so probably this procedure will not be needed.
+Again, DDH come with all this done so probably the procedure explained in this section will not be needed.